grindytech/openmark-cairo-contracts/API.md

 ### Events
 - `OrderCancelled { who: ContractAddress, order: Order }` - Emitted when an order is successfully cancelled.

-## 5. `cancel_bid`
+## 5. `cancelBid`

 ### Description
-The `cancel_bid` function allows a user to cancel a bid by verifying the provided signature and updating the storage.
+The `cancelBid` function allows a user to cancel a bid by verifying the provided signature and updating the storage.
 It emits a relevant event upon successful cancellation.

 ### Arguments
 - `bid: Bid` - Bid details to be cancelled.